Maison Margiela: Documentaries

 In early 2015 filmmaker Alison Chernick released The Artist is Absent, a short biopic on Martin Margiela that launched at the Tribeca Film Festival.
+In October 2017, director Menna Laura Meijer released We Margiela through the Dutch production company Mint Film Office.
+The documentary retrospectively explores the early days of the house and features interviews with members of the original Maison Margiela team, including the house's co-founder Jenny Meirens.

-In November 2019, director Reiner Holzemer premiered the documentary 'Martin Margiela: In His Own Words'.
-Co-produced by Aminata and Holzemer (who had previously worked on a documentary by Dries Van Noten), it was called "the definitive study of this elusive, technically gifted designer " in Hollywood Reporter.
+In November 2019, director Reiner Holzemer premiered the documentary Martin Margiela: In His Own Words.
+Co-produced by Aminata and Holzemer (who had previously worked on a documentary by Dries Van Noten), it was called "the definitive study of this elusive, technically gifted designer" in Hollywood Reporter.
 He notably explained his withdrawal from the public eye and his desire to remain a designer, rather than "a creative director who directs his assistants".
-Typically, he is not shown on-screen.
+As with most media related to the designer, only Margiela's hands are shown on screen.